 Few things can make you appreciate the convenience of modern living like losing power.
 With the severe winter weather expected to hit much of the East coast this week, losing power – and subsequently, heat -- may be a very real concern.

 If you or a loved one is dealing with heat loss, know that you’re likely in good shape to generate heat during a power outage if you have a wood-burning stove or insert and plenty of cord wood on hand.
 If that’s not the case, consider a battery backup for your pellet stove or insert to ensure that your family stays safe and warm this winter.

-Pellet stoves and inserts require electricity to light the flame, and many models are available with battery backup systems.
-Examples are Quadra-Fire pellet stoves and inserts outfitted with Advanced Technology like the Mt.
-Vernon.
-This SureFire Battery Backup requires a 12 Volt deep cycle battery.
+Pellet stoves and inserts require electricity to light the flame.
+The exception to this is the Mt.
+Vernon AE stove and insert using Advanced Energy Technology.
+This stove and insert can be outfitted with an optional 12 volt power cord that will hook up to a deep cycle marine battery to operate you stove.
 Consult the owner’s manual for further requirements.
 Also, keep in mind that power outages can cause power surges that can damage circuit boards and motors.
 For this reason, it’s a good idea to unplug your pellet stove during a storm when it’s not in use, or plug it into a surge protector.
 Another option for lighting your stove is to plug it into a steady-state generator, if one is available.

 Batteries should be used as a power source only in the event of a power outage, as battery longevity can be affected by the temperatures of the appliance.
 So, when your power is restored, remove the batteries and keep them handy for the next time you may need them.

 Remember that fireplaces and stoves make fire heat, so be sure no flammable objects are near them, and please keep children a safe distance away.